Posts

 “HISTORY has a team of investigators exploring the latest developments about Amelia Earhart and we will be transparent in our findings.
 Ultimately, historical accuracy is most important to us and our viewers.”

-As of January 2024, I have been unable to find any information regarding the investigation’s conclusion.
+As of July 2025, I have been unable to find any information regarding the conclusion of the investigation.
 Please let me know if you’ve seen any so I can update this post.

 No matter the truth of her death, we should all celebrate the life and accomplishments of this extraordinary woman.